atxi/Polymer/README.md

 It can only connect to offline Java servers at the moment, but online mode is planned.
 There's currently no physics, but there's a spectator-like camera for looking around.

-It uses the original assets from a user-provided Minecraft jar.
-Only basic blocks can be rendered at the moment.
+It uses the original assets that are downloaded from the resources server.
+The downloaded assets will be stored in `%appdata%/Polymer/` on Windows and `~/.polymer/` on Linux.

 ### Screenshots
 ![Polymer Image](https://i.imgur.com/rAfkvtd.png)